Intellectual Property Law

 Read more in the article "What Is a Patent?".

 Copyrights protect specific expressions of ideas, such as software, photographs, music, books, and videos.
 As software rights and licensing become increasingly important aspects of maintaining a competitive edge, the nuances of copyright law are becoming a vital part of the business decision-making process in many industries.
-Our attorneys are experienced in copyright law, licensing, and infringement litigation.
+We are experienced in copyright law, licensing, and infringement litigation.

 Trademarks and Trade Dress

 Protecting the integrity of brands and business names can be every bit as important as protecting physical assets.
 Trademark and trade dress law provide an avenue for businesses to prohibit their competitors from taking improper advantage of their well-known names and hard-earned reputations.
-Our attorneys are experienced in trademark and trade dress law, including registration, protection, enforcement, and infringement litigation.
+We are experienced in trademark and trade dress law, including registration, protection, enforcement, and infringement litigation.

 A core part of a business's value is knowledge, especially knowledge that is not known to its competitors.
 The importance of information security cannot be overstated.
 Trade secrets protection helps prevent the disclosure of valuable information and know-how.
-Our attorneys are experienced in maximizing trade secret protection and, when necessary, using litigation to prevent unauthorized disclosures.
+We are experienced in maximizing trade secret protection and, when necessary, using litigation to prevent unauthorized disclosures.